janetlauyeung/crossGENRE4RST/README.md

        src/
     ```

-5. Generally speaking, three data formats for each document is needed and thus
+5. Generally speaking, there are three data formats that is needed for each document and thus
 they must be present in the respective data directories:
    ````
    .merge